Aniket965/Dynamic-Github-Profile/Readme.md

 ```md
 https://source.unsplash.com/random/800x400
 ```
-whill show a random image like this
+will show a random image like this

 ![](https://bingimages.herokuapp.com/unsplash2)

 ## Ideas
-we can use this and create various different kind of profiles, some examples of that are
+we can use this and create various different kind of profiles, some examples of that are: -
-- Based on Time, we can create something like dynamic walpapers in mac
+- Based on Time, we can create something like dynamic wallpapers in mac
-- Based on Festivals, we can geet our profile visitor and make something special on special occasions
+- Based on Festivals, we can greet our profile visitor and make something special on special occasions
 - Based on Birthdays, we can let our visitors know about our birthdays and create special effects on our profile
 - Based on Daily Wallpapers or Quotes, you can show a daily quote on your github profile
 - Based on News that you follow